pukkapies/urop2019/README.md

 generate_final_df(from_csv_path='/srv/data/urop', threshold=2000, sub_threshold=10, combine_list=[['rhythm and blues', 'rnb'], ['funky', 'funk']], drop_list=['2000', '00', '90', '80', '70', '60'])
 ```

 If you want just to use of our clean dataset, `lastfm_cleaning.py` will automatically make use of tools above to produce a new clean `.db` file.
 The final database has the same structure as the original`lastfm_tags.db` database.
-Therefore, it can be queried by the same `lastfm.py` module.
+Therefore, it can be queried using the same `lastfm.py` module.

 *Example:*